wgseligman/GramsSim/GramsElecSim/README.md

 ## Design note

-It's reasonable to ask why the functions of GramsDetSim, GramsReadoutSim, and GramsElecSim are in three separate prograsm.
+It's reasonable to ask why the functions of GramsDetSim, GramsReadoutSim, and GramsElecSim are in three separate programs.

 Functionally, each of these programs relates to a different aspect of an experiment's simulation: